ZarehD/AspNetStatic/Readme.md

 Keep the follwing in mind when specifying routes in the `IStaticPagesInfoProvider.Pages` collection.

 - As a rule, don't specify an 'index' page name; instead opt for a route with a terminating slash.
 - You can directly specify the pathname of the file to be generated for routes you add to the `Pages` collection (see `OutFilePathname` property of collection elements).
 The only requirement is that the specified path be relative to the destination root folder.
-If you do not specify the pathname of the generated file, the pathname will be constructed as demonstrated below.
+If you do not specify a value for `OutFilePathname`, the pathname for the generated file will be determined as demonstrated below.
-- You can specify a query string or route parameters for routes you add to the `Pages` collection (see `QueryString` property of collection elements).
-You can specify the same route with different `QueryString` values in order to vary the generated content, but be sure to specify a unique `OutFilePathname` value for each instance of that route.
+- You can specify a query string (or route parameters) for routes you add to the `Pages` collection (see `QueryString` property of collection elements).
+You can specify the same `Route` with different `QueryString` values in order to vary the generated content, but be sure to specify a unique `OutFilePathname` value for each instance of that route.
+- Routes can refer to any resource (.js or .css, for instance) but only for text-based, non-binary content (e.g. no image files).
+For such routes, be sure to specify a value for `OutFilePathname`.

 ### Routes vs. Generated Static Files

 > Assume destination root folder is "__C:\MySite__".

-<br/>Route | Always Default <br/>false | <br/>true
+<br/>Route | Always Default<br/>false | Always Default<br/>true
 ---|---|---
 /                       | C:\MySite\index.html                  | C:\MySite\index.html
 /index                  | C:\MySite\index.html                  | C:\MySite\index.html